 Other treatments for cancer include stem cell transplants, immunotherapy and targeted therapies.

-Stem cell transplants often require high doses of chemotherapy and, possibly, radiotherapy.
+Stem cell transplants often require high doses of chemotherapy and, possibly, radiation therapy.
 This is given before the transplant to destroy cancer cells in the body and weaken the immune system so that it will not attack a donor’s cells during the transplant.
-High-dose chemotherapy or radiotherapy can permanently affect sperm production.
+High-dose chemotherapy or radiation therapy can permanently affect sperm production.

 The effects of immunotherapy and targeted therapies on fertility and pregnancy are not yet known.
 It is important to discuss your fertility options with your cancer or fertility specialist.